 In Cuba, Chistmas is a time to spend time with your family and maybe go to mass., However it’s not as commercialised as in other parts of the world.
 You could say it’s the true essence of Christmas.

-So what can you expect if you’re lucky enough to spend the festive season in Cuba?
+So what else can you expect if you’re lucky enough to spend the festive season in Cuba?

-While Christmas in Cuba bears a resemblance to the festivities in the US and Europe, the similarities don’t extend to the dining room table.
-Food rationing is still a thing in Cuba, and so many families will begin to collect food for Christmas weeks in advance.
-The traditional turkey doesn’t usually make an appearance (although it can be offered in hotels to tourists who want a Christmas that reminds them of home).
+Christmas in Cuba bears some resemblance to the festivities in the US and Europe.
+But the similarities don’t extend to the dining room table.
+Food rationing is still a thing in Cuba.
+Therefore many families will begin to collect food for Christmas weeks in advance.
+The traditional turkey is replaced by pork on a spit as the dish of choice, if a family can afford it.

 Christmas on the Beach?

-Typical December temperatures in Cuba are generally around 27°C (80°F), so you could easily spend Christmas on the beach if you were so inclined.
-Remember that you should wait a while after eating before taking a dip, particularly if you ate a lot of that delicious pig!
+Typical December temperatures in Cuba are generally around 27°C (80°F).
+Meaning you could easily spend Christmas on the beach if you were so inclined.
+And as we know Cuba has an abundance of great beaches to choose from!

-Take it easy after Christmas.
-Cubans sure love to party, and New Year’s Eve is just around the corner…
+Cubans sure love to party so remember New Year’s Eve is just around the corner.